-Most Android devices for some time now support the creation of screenshots.
-On New Galaxy Note 2 you just have to press the Lock and Home button at the same time to create a new screenshot of what is being displayed on the screen at that point in time.
-It takes between 1-2 seconds of pressing the buttons before the screenshot is being taken, likely to avoid accidental screenshots being taken.
+Most of the recently launched Android mobile phones are coming with easy shortcuts to capture the screenshots, for example, on Galaxy Note 2 you just have to press the Lock and Home button at the same time to capture the screenshots of what is being displayed on the screen at that time.
+It may take 1-2 seconds to capture and store the screenshots but this delay is expected since brands are trying to avoid the accidental screenshots being taken.

-Once setup, all screenshots that you take using the phone are automatically uploaded to the Camera Uploads folder of your Dropbox account.
+Once setup is complete, all screenshots and photos will be automatically be uploaded to the Camera Uploads folder of your Dropbox account.
 It is alternatively possible to disable automatic uploads and upload photos manually instead only.
 To do that open the settings of the app and tap on turn off camera upload.

 As soon as you screenshots and photos will sync with the cloud you will have the liberty to browse your files anywhere via dropbox.
 You can sync with other systems, you can browse on any system etc.